Types of plans eligible for exemptions

-Employers who intend to apply for an exemption (or have been provisionally approved for an exemption) should consult with their insurance carrier to obtain the required Declaration of Insurance to add to their exemption application file by Dec.
-20, 2019.
-Both a representative of the employer and a representative of the insurance carrier must sign this document (electronic signatures are acceptable).
+Employers who intend to apply for an exemption (or have been provisionally approved for an exemption) should consult with their insurance carrier to obtain the required Declaration of Insurance to add to their exemption application file.
+In order to be valid, your Declaration of Insurance must be signed by both a representative of the employer and a representative of the insurance carrier. (electronic signatures are acceptable).
 Insurance carriers will issue a full PFML policy form once this document is submitted and reviewed by the DOI.

 Please note that most long-term and short-term disability insurance policies do not meet the PFML requirements to qualify for a medical leave exemption.
 To be approved for an exemption, a private plan must confer all the same or better benefits to its workforce, as those required by M.G.L. c.
 175M.
 Section 11.

 In addition to the same benefits, the private plan must provide equivalent or better rights and protections as those specified in M.G.L. c.
 175M.
 Sections 2 and 9.